DataDog/heroku-buildpack-datadog/README.md

 By default, the buildpack collects system metrics for the host machine running your dyno.
 System metrics are not available for individual dynos using this buildpack.
 To disable host system metrics collection, set the `DD_DISABLE_HOST_METRICS` environment variable to `true`.

-In order to collect system metrics for your dynos, Enable the [Heroku Labs: log-runtime-metrics][12] then use [Datadog log drain to collect metric logs from the Heroku Logplex and forward them to Datadog][13].
+In order to collect system metrics for your dynos, you must:

+1. Enable the [Heroku Labs: log-runtime-metrics][12]
+2. Use the [Datadog log drain][13] to collect metric logs from the Heroku Logplex and forward them to Datadog
+3. Generate a [log-based metric][14] over the collected logs.

 ## File locations